 As well as showing you the main house (which are traditionally known as the ‘Big House’), built in 1790, your guide will lead you to the original slave cabins and historic outbuildings, including a freedmen’s church where you can learn about slaves’ spirituality.
 You’ll also find out more about the slave revolt that occurred in the region in 1811, marked by a memorial featuring sculpted heads impaled on pikes.

 While things like this were disturbing to see, I also found it refreshing that the plantation had gone to great lengths to show the reality that slaves faced — something many others try to hide.

 Visit for: an insight into the lives of plantation owners

 Originally owned by a French-Creole family, the Duparcs, Laura Plantation was established in 1804 and is still set among sugar-cane fields today.
-Its Big House has a distinctive Creole style, painted in shades of red, green, ochre and gray, with a balcony running along its entire width.
+Its Big House has a distinctive Creole style, painted in shades of red, green, ocher and gray, with a balcony running along its entire width.